 Tip: Policies have different exclusions.
 Please read policy wordings carefully to avoid gaps in coverage.
 Common exclusions include wear and tear, mold, and failure to repair or maintain the vessel.

-What types of information will I need to provide to get a quote?
+What types of information will I need to provide to get a boat insurance quote?